EPA Drinking Water Enforcement Response Policy

 What Is Meant by "Timely Response"?

-Once a PWS is identified as a national enforcement priority on the targeted list, an appropriate action or return to compliance (RTC) will be required within two calendar quarters to be considered timely.
+Once a PWS is identified as a national enforcement priority on the targeted list, an appropriate action enforcement action and return to compliance (RTC) will be required within two calendar quarters to be considered timely.
 However, regardless of a water system’s position on our enforcement target list, the EPA expects us to act immediately on acute, health-based violations and subsequently confirm the PWS's return to compliance.

 Enforcement Response Policy Schedule

-Based on the score determined through the enforcement targeting tool (ETT), systems with a score of 11 or higher will be assigned an enforcement response policy (ERP) schedule.
+Based on the score determined through the enforcement targeting tool, systems with a score of 11 or higher will be assigned an enforcement response policy schedule.
 The ERP schedule documents our activities in the compliance review and enforcement action referral.